 Each team will be timed from the beginning of the shearing until the shawl is off the loom with fringes finished.
 There will be no pause in timing after the shearing.
 In addition, the spinners may not start their work until their shearer is completely finished.
 The contest is limited to 3 hours.
 A team that fails to have its shawl ready for measurement within that time will not participate in the prize money, although it may have the judges’ evaluation of its work after the other shawls have been judged.

-Immediately following the judging, there will be an auction of all the shawls.
-Each team will receive the proceeds from the sale of the shawl less 10% given to the Maryland Sheep & Wool Festival.
+Each team will receive the proceeds from the sale of the shawl less 10% contributed to the Maryland Sheep and Wool Festival.
+Shawls will be wet-finished by the teams, at home, after judging.
+The teams will be responsible for mailing shawls to the buyers.